22940dev/port-jarvis/content/notes/css-waving-hand-emoji/index.md

 draft: false
 ---

-# Howdy, friends! <span class="wave">👋</span>
+## Howdy, friends! <span class="wave">👋</span>

-If you examine [my homepage](/) long enough, you might notice the 👋 hand emoji at the top subtly waving at you.
+If you examine [my homepage](/) long enough, you might notice the <span class="wave">👋</span> hand emoji at the top subtly waving at you.
 This was easily accomplished using a few lines of CSS with a feature called [`@keyframes`](https://developer.mozilla.org/en-US/docs/Web/CSS/@keyframes) — no bulky GIFs involved, and no JS mess or jQuery overkill required.

 Below are the code snippets you can grab and customize to make your own ["waving hand" 👋](https://emojipedia.org/waving-hand-sign/) emojis **_actually wave_**, and a [CodePen playground](https://codepen.io/jakejarvis/pen/pBZWZw) for live testing.